remkarthick/Devops/kubernetes/setup_kubernetes_in_lubuntu.md

 kind delete cluster --name kind
 ```

-Note: you can get the cluster name from `cat ~/.kube/config`
+Note: you can get the cluster name from `kind get clusters`